AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 ??? info "Prerequisite"
     Please complete the [high-throughput phonon tutorial](../0_phonopy) before completing this one

+## Summary
+In this section we will learn how to set up and run multiple multi-step workflows using FHI-vibes and FireWorks.
+We will start by learning how to converge the `k-grid` parameter for FHI-aims and optimize the structure of Si before performing phonopy calculations.
+Once this is done we then use the converged harmonic model to set up Monte Carlo and Molecular Dynamics based sampling and quantify a material's anharmonicity.

 ## Optimizing the k-point Density and Geometry